xiyuanbao/kgb/content/authors/mpears/_index.md

 - Alumni
 ---

-Marie B. Pears received her PhD in Geophysics under the supervision of Prof. Carolina Lithgow-Bertelloni in University of College London.
+Marie B. Pears received her PhD in Geophysics under the supervision of Prof. Carolina Lithgow-Bertelloni at University of College London.